votti/pybis/docs/roadmap/bigdata-usecases.md

 # openBIS changes

-- New data set type -- unmanaged
+- New data set type -- externally managed
 - New concept on data sets: copies
 - [Copies can be "altered"] -- This is no longer needed

 # Outstanding Questions